Nearshore Staff Augmentation Explained

 These teams typically either take on a software development project from beginning to end or integrate with the company’s in-house team to help with production.
 Outsourcing providers make sure to select talent that leads to faster delivery times.

-Outsourced software delivery teams include experts that possess all the skills that a company might need to complete the development of a software product.
+Outsourced software delivery teams include experts who possess all the skills that a company might need to complete the development of a software product.
 These capabilities include team management, Agile and DevOps best practices, UX design experience, architectural guidance, knowledge regarding the latest development technologies, and engineering proficiency.

 Working with an outsourced software delivery team comes with many advantages.
 Affordable costs are some of the most important benefits of this business model.
 Businesses have access to teams of experts completely equipped with all the necessary skills and infrastructure at affordable prices.
 They also save money by not having to invest in space and technology and not having to train in-house team members.